debbhie/Axa-Mansard-Investment-Analysis/README.md

 # TABLE OF CONTENT

 # AXA MANSARD INVESTMENT OVERVIEW
-This report presents a comprehensive analysis of my husband's investment with AXA Mansard from 2019 to 2024, based on the provided dataset.
+This report presents a comprehensive analysis of my husband's Mmonry market investment with AXA Mansard from 2019 to 2024, based on the provided dataset.
 The primary objective of this analysis is to track deposits, liquidations, and profits generated from the money market investment.
 By examining these financial activities, this report aims to provide clearer insights into investment performance and offer strategic recommendations on optimizing returns by minimizing withdrawals or liquidations.

 # DATA SOURCE
 The dataset was obtained from AXA Mansard in PDF format.
 To make it usable for analysis, a PDF converter was used to transform the data into an Excel file.
 Since the extracted data was messy, it was cleaned and structured in Microsoft Excel before further processing.